-In Peru, the Company reduced its exploration activities to preserve cash and focus on Mercedes.
+The Company reduced its exploration activities in Peru to preserve cash and focus on Mercedes.
 The Company maintains a core exploration staff to manage its exploration projects.
 The Company intends to focus on Corani and Mercedes and has budgeted \$0.1 million for exploration at Corani and \$2.6 million for exploration at Mercedes.